terminatorul/Win-ScriptInvoke/README.md

 As it is a `.cmd` script, the file type handler will open a console window in order to run the script.
 This is an issue if the script is a graphical (GUI) application.
 For this case a non-console version of the file type handler will be needed, that is _not_ provided here (maybe later).

-Also note that file type handlers on Windows can be more complex and based on registering shell-specific .dll functions, so this script is just a simple approach to the issue.
+Also note that file type handlers on Windows can be more complex and based on registering shell-specific .dll functions, so this script is a simple approach to the issue.